Interview with Carrie Oliver about Artisan Beef

 I have been to many wine tastings and understand what to look for in a glass of wine, how a smell can describe so much about a wine and how it tastes while sitting in my mouth touching my taste-buds offers enormous amounts of information about the quality of the wine and whether or not I will like it.
 Can I do the same with steak?

-Yes and no. Steaks from different farms will have a unique aroma and you can tell something about the texture by its appearance and feel to the touch (fine grained is usually better and in general, the texture should be soft).
+Yes and no. Steaks from different farms will have a unique aroma and you can tell something about the texture by its appearance and feel to the touch (fine-grained is usually better and generally, the texture should be soft).

 You will likely develop an awareness of certain sensory attributes that please and do not please your palate.
 For instance, I am very sensitive to Ocean Notes in beef and pick those up just from the smell.